aleksandarPaytalov/TeamWorkFlow/TeamWorkFlow.PlaywrightTests/AUTHENTICATION_TESTS_FIX_SUMMARY.md

 The authentication tests were failing because:

 1. **Credential Mismatch**: Tests were trying to use secure placeholder credentials (`admin@teamworkflow.local`, `operator@teamworkflow.local`) that don't exist in the database
-2. **User Name Assertions**: Tests were hardcoded to expect specific user names ("Aleksandar", "Paytalov", "Jon", "Doe") but the configuration was changed
+2. **User Name Assertions**: Tests were hardcoded to expect specific user names but the configuration was changed
 3. **Database Seeding**: The application database is seeded with specific credentials that the tests needed to use

 ## ✅ Solutions Applied